 I find, “Quick question on ____” works particularly well as it gives the impression I won’t take up too much of their time and they know exactly what I am going to ask about before they open it.

-Or, “Interview on budget vote?”
+Or, “Interview on the budget vote?”
 Again, short, clear and to the point.

-Another tip I’ve implemented along the way came to me after I read Shaunti Feldman’s book, For Women Only: In the Workplace.
-It’s a book outlining the differences between men and women in the workplace (a great read, by the way) and how we can maximize our success by learning to understand the way men think in a work environment.
+Another tip I’ve implemented came from Shaunti Feldman’s book, For Women Only: In the Workplace.
+It’s a book outlining the differences between men and women in the workplace.
+Specifically, how we can maximize our success by learning to understand the way men think in a work environment.

 She explains that as women (just a generality) tend to have a little more trouble getting to the point.
 Men, however, like to know the objective or end goal up-front, and only then followed by the necessary details or background that will help them make their decision.